SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/EPM_Integration_Training/Connectors/Aggregations_and_Merges/Aggregations_and_Merges.md

 > [!NOTE]
 > For recursive and many to many relations, aggregations may be done by removing the groupBy option, the groupBy option is not necessary  if a valid relation is found but is added to reduce load.

-# Merge Actions
+## Merge actions

-If KPI data is located outside of the element, i.e. Network KPI’s (located at the FE) aggregated from the Region KPI’s (located at the BE level), then [merge](xref:LogicActionMerge) actions are used.
+If KPI data is located outside of the element, i.e. Network KPIs (located at the FE) aggregated from the Region KPIs (located at the BE level), then [merge](xref:LogicActionMerge) actions are used.

 These actions are an extension of aggregation actions.
 A merge request is sent out to multiple elements, and then the responses are “merged” together to set the table.